Concorda/docs/doc/deploy-plugin.md

 1. By default the following user is added to Concorda as part of initial setup: admin@concorda.com/concorda
 2. It is very important that after you started Concorda for the first time to login and change administrator password and e-mail.

+## Demo

+A demo project that is using the Concorda as [plugin](https://github.com/Concorda/concorda-client-demo/blob/master/start_plugin.js) can be found [here](https://github.com/Concorda/concorda-client-demo).